More about: 9 Best tours of Stockholm

 How to book a tour in Stockholm?

-You can either book a Stockholm tour in advance online or book it once you're in the city, although if you plan to visit the Swedish capital during the summer or spring months, which is the peak tourist season, it's advisable to book in advance.
+You can either book a Stockholm tour in advance online or book it once you are in the city, although if you plan to visit the Swedish capital during the summer or spring months, which coincides with the peak tourist season in this destination, I advise you to book in advance.
 This will allow you to secure your place on the tour and also save money.

 On the other hand, if you plan to visit Stockholm in 3 days or even less, the best option is to book in advance.
 This will allow you to put together an orderly itinerary to get the most out of your visit and avoid last minute surprises that could waste your time.